hswolff/forgetmenot/README.md

 1. Download the [latest stable version](https://github.com/hswolff/forgetmenot/tarball/master)
 2. Extract files and upload to your web server.

-### Add Basic Auth To Directory in 3 Easy Steps
+### Add Basic Auth
-1. Open index.php in your favorite editor
+1. Open index.php.
-2. Edit the $users array to add your own user/pass combos
+2. Edit the $users array to add your own user/pass.
-3. Remove the comments to allow the PHP code to execute
+3. Remove the comments to allow PHP code to execute.

 Libraries Used